chunbochu/COMP670.chunbochu.github.io/Othello.md

 Othello AI class and in your final report.
 Be sure to tell me which strategy worked best and why you think it did.

-***A Tournament***
+### Demo/Tournament

-After this project's due date has passed, we will gather all your AIs together and run a demo tournament to determine who has the best one in the last week.
+We will gather all your AIs together and run a demo tournament to determine who has the best one in the last week.
 The rules we will use are as follows:

 -   Each AI will play two games against each other AI, one as black and